 In order for a hashtag-driven marketing campaign to be successful, it has to be memorable and worth sharing.

 The shock factor of the #100DeadliestDays social media campaign from the Arkansas Children's Hospital (in partnership with the Injury Prevention Center) aimed to raise awareness of the dangerous time period between Memorial Day and Labor Day when the risk of death for children and teens is increased.

-They tend to resonate with audiences who may not be interested in sitting down to read a full blog post on an important topic.
+Infographics tend to resonate with audiences who may not be interested in sitting down to read a full blog post on an important topic.
 Plus, infographics are highly shareable across all social media channels, making them a great attention-grabber to attract new patients.

 Of course, this list is far from a complete collection of all the great healthcare digital marketing happening on blogs and social media.
 With so many ways to connect with patients and prospective patients online, healthcare organizations are finding more and more ways to market brilliantly every single day.
-Learn more about attracting new patients in this free guide from Screwpile Communications.